dreamingspires/mMass/README.md

 ## License

-This program and its documentation are Copyright 2005-2013 by Martin Strohalm, 2020 by Edd Salkield.
+This program and its documentation are Copyright 2005-2013 by Martin Strohalm, 2020-2021 by Dreaming Spires.

 This program, along with all associated documentation, is free software;
 you can redistribute it and/or modify it under the terms of the GNU General